omprabhu98/omprabhu98/README.md

 **Welcome to Om Prabhu's Github Page**

-A little bit about myself:
+A little bit about myself: A little bit about myself:

 I am currently working on a Master's of Engineering at the University of California, Berkeley with a concentration in Control of Robotics and Autonomous Systems.
 I graduated Summa Cum Laude from Rutgers University with a Bachelor of Science in Mechanical Engineering and a minor in Computer Science.
 My interests include robotics, electric vehicles, and aerospace and I am looking for full-time opportunities where I can use my technical skills to work on projects that will accelerate humanity into the future!
 When I am not working, I enjoy playing volleyball, doing crosswords, and participating in trivia contests.